ava-labs/avalanche-starter-kit/src/5-native-to-erc20-token-bridge/_INSTRUCTIONS.md

 forge create --rpc-url mysubnet --private-key $PK src/5-native-token-bridge/NativeTokenHub.sol:NativeTokenHub --constructor-args 0xAd00Ce990172Cfed987B0cECd3eF58221471a0a3 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC 0x52C84043CD9c865236f11d9Fc9F56aa003c1f922
 ```

-Note the address the source contract was "Deployed to".
+Note the address the hub contract was "Deployed to".

 ```zsh
 export ERC20_HUB_BRIDGE_SUBNET=<"Deployed to" address>
 ```

-### ERC20 Destination
+### ERC20 Spoke

 To ensure the wrapped token is bridged into the destination chain (in this case, C-Chain) you'll need to deploy a _spoke_ contract that implements the `IERC20Bridge` interface, as well as inheriting the properties of `TeleporterTokenSpoke`.
-In order for the bridged tokens to have all the normal functionality of a locally deployed ERC20 token, this destination contract must also inherit the properties of a standard `ERC20` contract.
+In order for the bridged tokens to have all the normal functionality of a locally deployed ERC20 token, this spoke contract must also inherit the properties of a standard `ERC20` contract.

 First, get the `Source Blockchain ID` in hexidecimal format, which in this example is the BlockchainID of your Subnet, run: